Grants

 If rejected, it’s not the end of the road.
 We’ll provide feedback on where your proposal was lacking so you can fix it up and re-apply.

-Simply add a new comment to your proposal with the new application and ensure that it aligns with the criteria provided above while also taking into consideration why your previous application was rejected.
+Submit a new thread in the Proposals section of our forum with the new application and ensure that it aligns with the criteria provided above while also taking into consideration why your previous application was rejected.

 Grants are only offered in USD at this time.

 Grants are only offered in USD at this time.
-For grants with a timeline of 1 or more years, payments will be made quarterly.
-For grants with a timeline of less than 1 year, payments will be made monthly.
+All grant payments are made monthly.
 Grant payments are made the 15th of every month.
 Please note that it may take a few days for payments to be received.

 Monthly reports are due the 2nd of every month after your grant has been approved.
 Please refer to your agreement for a full schedule of progress reports.

-If your progress report/milestone is demonstrating work that requires an account, crypto, or any other special permissions to validate, you must provide credentials to a test account that is pre-funded or otherwise ready to use the service.
+If your progress report or milestone is demonstrating work that requires an account, crypto, or any other special permissions to validate, you must provide credentials to a test account that is pre-funded or otherwise ready to use the service.

 Please use the following template for your monthly report submission: